egoist/docup/docs/README.md

 ### Embeding

-Embeding and run code snippets is easy if your provider supports iframe, like [codesandbox.io](https://codesandbox.io):
+Embedding and running code snippets is easy if your provider supports iframe, like [codesandbox.io](https://codesandbox.io):

 ```html
 <iframe